Faster Parallel Batch-Dynamic Algorithms for Low Out-Degree Orientation: Preliminaries

 \begin{proof} A roughly sorted list can be implemented with $M+2$ bags.
 Bags $i \in [1,M]$ hold the vertices with values in range $((i-1)c',ic']$.
 Bag $0$ holds the vertices with value 0, and bag $M+1$ holds all of the vertices with value greater than $Mc'$.
+We call bag $M+1$ the high bag or special bag.
 Inserts/deletes to the RSL are first semisorted by the target bag then applied to the appropriate bag.
 To update the values of vertices, they are removed, the value changed, then reinserted.

-We keep a machine word of length $M+2$, which is feasible because $M=O(\log n)$.
+We keep a machine word of length $M+2$, which is feasible because $M \le O(\log n)$.
 We mark a bit with a one if the corresponding bag is nonempty, and with a zero otherwise.
 Using standard bit tricks, we can determine the nonempty bag with largest id less than $i$, for any $i \in [0,M+1]$.
 Because at most $w$ bags change empty status, we can set the corresponding bits in this machine word in $O(w)$ work and $O(\log w)$ \depth{}.

 For a prefix call, a running prefix sum will be computed from highest to lowest bag until the requisite number of vertices is found.
 This prefix sum, importantly, can skip empty bags, by leveraging bit instructions on the machine word.